catrone3/shadowrunNotes/NPCs/Neutral/South Florida/Lucas (Lucky) Monroe.md

 #miami
+Type: Dealer (Mercenary Fixer)
+Connection Rating: 4
+Operates as an independent fixer

-Dealer (Mercenary Fixer): Lucas (Lucky) Monroe, a well-connected dealer and fixer specializing in mercenaries and shadow operatives, connecting clients with the right talent for their needs. - Connection Rating: 4 - Operates as an independent fixer.
+a well-connected dealer and fixer specializing in mercenaries and shadow operatives, connecting clients with the right talent for their needs.